Cynsar-Capital/cynsar-capital-web/content/pages/index.md

           self:
             textAlign: left
       - type: FeaturedItem
-        title: No product only talk
+        title: Backing No product only talk
         text: >
           Once the initiation phase is completed, our neutral tech investment firm continues to work closely with businesses, ensuring they remain